learningequality/studio-docs/docs/make_inclusive_content.rst

   **Accessible Media Resources**

-  * `Accessible Digital Media Guidelines <http://ncam.wgbh.org/invent_build/web_multimedia/accessible-digital-media-guide>`_ provides detailed advice on creating online video and audio with accessibility in mind.
-  * `Captioning Key <https://dcmp.org/public_content/ai/captioningkey/index.html>`_ by the National Association for the Deaf provides excellent guidance on creating described and captioned media.
+  * `Captioning Key <http://captioningkey.org/quality_captioning.html>`_ by the National Association for the Deaf provides excellent guidance on creating described and captioned media.

-  * `Transcription, Captioning and Subtitling Standards <http://www.3playmedia.com/2014/05/06/transcription-captioning-subtitling-standards/>`_ by 3PlayMedia discusses best practices in this recorded webinar and white paper.
+  * `Closed Captioning and Subtitling Standards in IP Video Programming <https://www.3playmedia.com/2016/06/16/closed-captioning-subtitling-standards-in-ip-video-programming/>`_ by 3PlayMedia discusses best practices in this recorded webinar and white paper.

 .. _Best Practices for HTML Markup: